 How to Get a Prenup in California

 Generally, you’ll have to take the following steps to get a prenup in California.
-However, these steps may vary somewhat from person to person, so we highly recommend working with an experienced attorney for your prenuptial agreement in California.
+However, these steps may vary somewhat from person to person, so we highly recommend working with an experienced prenup attorney for your prenuptial agreement in California.

 1. Decide if You Need a Prenup